 Pressure Canner Gauge Testing

-pressure canner is a very important piece of equipment when it comes to home food preservation.
+A pressure canner (pdf) is a very important piece of equipment when it comes to home food preservation.
 Making sure it is working properly is a precaution that should be taken seriously.
 If the dial gauge on your pressure canner does not register correctly, you could be jeopardizing the safety of the food you just canned.

 The USDA recommends having pressure canner gauges tested annually.
 Testing your pressure canner will determine whether it is functioning properly and will help you produce safely preserved food.
 Pressure canning is the only recommended method for canning meat, poultry, seafood, and vegetables to destroy the disease-causing microorganisms that could be present.
 The risk associated with preserving these low-acid foods is botulism poisoning.
 Only pressure canning will allow food to be heated to and held for a specified time at 240 degrees Fahrenheit which is hot enough to destroy the bacterial spores that emit toxins.